-Select ribs for this recipe for country style pork ribs of equal shape so they cook evenly.
+Select ribs for this recipe of equal shape so they cook evenly.

 The barbecue sauce can be made ahead of time and refrigerated for up to 3 days.

 Country style ribs have a lot of connective tissue and fat and a mixture of dark and white meat.
-They are also thicker and meatier that baby back ribs or spare ribs.
-This low and slow cooking method melts the connective tissue into tenderness and smothers the ribs with flavor.
+They are also thicker and meatier than baby back ribs or spare ribs.
+This low and slow cooking method melts the connective tissue into tenderness.
+This infuses the ribs with flavor

 - Prepare the equipment.
 Set your oven temperature to 300°F. Line a rimmed baking sheet with heavy-duty aluminum foil.